GTBitsOfGood/tech-team/boilerplate/boilerplate.md

     });
     ```

     This chunk of code will serve static resources out of the `../client/build` folder.
-If you didn't use the name `client` in the Create React App part of this tutorial, you'll have to update the name here, too.
-It's vital that `app.get('/*', ...)` goes as the end of the file before the `module.exports` because this is a wildcard route that will match with any URL that didn't match with your API routes.
+    If you did not use the name `client` in the Create React App part of this tutorial, you'll have to update the name here, too.
+    It's vital that `app.get('/*', ...)` goes as the end of the file before the `module.exports` because this is a wildcard route that will match with any URL that did not match with your API routes.
     If you put this higher up, your API routes will not work.

     Changing the `express.static(...)` directory will cause a problem with the express-generator boilerplate in the `server/routes/index.js` file on line 6: